Lowering Real Cost of Ownership℠ by Improving the Driver ExperienceFreightliner Trucks On-Highway Newsletter

 3. Updated Driver Loft

-The new Cascadia offers a traditional double bunk arrangement option and a Driver Loft option with a two-seat dinette that folds down for a swing-out full-size bed.
+The Cascadia offers a traditional double bunk arrangement option and a Driver Loft option with a two-seat dinette that folds down for a swing-out full-size bed.
 In addition, the sleeper area has been redesigned to include larger passenger- and driver-side storage cabinets featuring dimmable LED halo lighting, a wardrobe cabinet with an extra four inches of hanging length, a larger microwave cabinet that will accommodate standard appliances, a larger refrigerator, a sturdy flat-panel TV bracket, and several power outlets.

 4. Improved handling for less driver fatigue